longnguyen1997/6.033/README.md

 # 6.033 - Computer Systems Engineering

-Self-studied during the summer of 2017 in preparation for advanced graduate coursework in operating system and database engineering.
-Will be taken again during the spring of 2018 as a requirement under the MIT EECS curriculum.
+*Self-studied during the summer of 2017 in preparation for advanced graduate coursework in operating system and database engineering.
+Will be taken again during the spring of 2018 as a requirement under the MIT EECS curriculum.*

+## Objectives of 6.033

 After 6.033, the students will be able to design their own distributed systems to solve real-world problems.
 The ability to design one's own distributed system includes an ability to argue for one's design choices.